 We want to help

 1. The London School of Mediation is committed to dealing effectively with any concerns or complaints you may have about our service.
 We aim to clarify any issues about which you are not sure.
-If possible, we‟ll put right any mistakes we may have made.
-Our policy has been reviewed by NOCN (December 2014) and approved.
+If possible, we'll put right any mistakes we may have made.

-2. We will provide any service you're entitled to which we have failed to deliver.
-If we got something wrong, we'll apologise and where possible we'll try to put things right.
+2. We will provide any service you are entitled to which we have failed to deliver.
+If we got something wrong, we will apologise and where possible we will try to put things right.
 We also aim to learn from our mistakes and use the information we gain to improve our services.

 3. When you express your concerns or complain to us, we will usually respond in the way we explain below.
 Occasionally we may deviate if time, resources or other circumstances so require.
 Also, this policy does not apply if the matter relates to a Freedom of Information or Data Protection issue.
-In this circumstance, you should contact the FOI/DPA officer, Judith Kelbie.
+In this circumstance, you should contact the FOI/DPA officer, Michelle Baines.

 5. If possible, we believe it is best to deal with things straight away rather than try to sort them out later.
-If you have a concern, raise it with the person you're dealing with.
-He or she will try to resolve it for you there and then.
-If there are any lessons to learn from addressing your concern then the member of staff will draw them to our attention.
-If the member of staff can't help, they will explain why and you can then ask for a formal investigation.
+If you have a concern, raise it with the person you are dealing with.
+They will try to resolve it for you there and then.
+If there are any lessons to learn from addressing your concern then the member of staff, tutor or assessor will draw them to our attention.
+If the member of staff, tutor or assessor cannot help, they will explain why and you can then ask for a formal investigation.

 6. You can express your concern or complain in any of the ways below:-